cyclejs/cyclejs/time/README.md

 ## FAQ

-### Why would I want to use the time based operators provided by this library over the ones from `xstream`?
+### Why would I want to use the time based operators provided by this library over the ones from my stream library?

-xstream's time-based operators (`periodic`, `delay`, `debounce`, `throttle`, etc) are implemented using `setTimeout`.
+Stream libraries' time-based operators (`xstream`'s `periodic`, `delay`, `debounce`, `throttle`, etc) are implemented using `setTimeout`.

-`setTimeout` provides no guarantee that it will actually fire the event precisely at the given interval.
+`setTimeout` [provides no guarantee](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout#Reasons_for_delays_longer_than_specified) that it will actually fire the event precisely at the given interval.
 The variance in `setTimeout` has a few consequences.

  * It makes it impossible to consistently record streams into diagrams, which prevents asserting two streams are equal
  * Events might occur in different orders each time the code is run